supervisely-ecosystem/RT-DETRv2/supervisely_integration/demo/README.md

 **Using docker image (advanced)**

 We provide a pre-built docker image with all dependencies installed [DockerHub](https://hub.docker.com/r/supervisely/rt-detrv2/tags).
-The image includes dependencies for PyTorch, ONNXRuntime, and TensorRT inference.
+The image includes installed packages for ONNXRuntime and TensorRT inference.

 ```bash
 docker pull supervisely/rt-detrv2:1.0.2